-Follow-up care after treatment for colorectal cancer is very important.
-Regular checkups can help ensure that any changes in your health are noticed, and if the cancer returns, it can be treated as soon as possible.
+After you’ve finished your treatments for colorectal cancer, follow-up care is very important.
+Regular checkups can help find any changes in your health, and if the cancer comes back (or “recurs”), it can be treated as soon as possible.

-Regular exams with your doctor A regularly scheduled, routine physical examination is important to check for any signs of recurrence.
+Regular exams (every 3-6 months) with your doctor.
+A routine physical examination can help to check for any signs of recurrence.

-CT scans CT scans of the chest, abdomen and pelvis are recommended every 6 to 12 months for three years in patients at high risk for recurrence.
+CT scans.
+Doctors recommend CT scans of the chest, abdomen, and pelvis on a regular schedule for 3 years in people who are at high risk for recurrence.